wp-plugins/wishpond-social-campaigns/readme.txt

 8. A Social Offer live on a Wordpress site (using the widget functionality to display in the side bar)

 == Changelog ==

+= 1.2 =
+* Shortcodes reduced to a single wpsc (old ones maintained for compatibility).
+* Automatic iframe resizing based on content.
+* More configuration options for the iframe.

 = 1.1 =
 * Automatic login so that you don't need to manage extra login information.
 Improved sweepstakes and offers.
 Better tracking.